simonambridge/RTFAP2/README.md

 ## Querying Data Using A ReST Web Interface

+A ReSTful web interface provides an API for calling programs to query the data in Cassandra.
 To use the web service, use the following url’s.
 These will return a json representation of the data using the ReST service.

 The sample queries are served by a web service written in Java.
 The code for this web service is provided in the repo.